uclaacmai/projects-skeleton-code/README.md

 ### Running the Code on Kaggle

+[This notebook](https://www.kaggle.com/franktzheng/acm-ai-projects-kaggle-skeleton) will walk you through setting the skeleton code up on Kaggle.

 **Note:** The instructions in this section may not be completely accurate.
 If there are any mistakes, please let us know!

 1. Navigate to the [code tab of the Kaggle competition](https://www.kaggle.com/c/cassava-leaf-disease-classification/code).
 Click on the "New Notebook" button to create a new notebook.
 The dataset should be automatically loaded in the `/kaggle/input` folder.